NoodleOfDeath/GrammarKit/doc/grammar-structure.md

 #### Options Attribute

-The `options` attribute of a rule tells the lexer/parser matcher how to handle events when this rule matches a sequence in an input stream.
+The `options` attribute of a rule tells the lexer/parser scanner how to handle events when this rule matches a sequence in an input stream.
 Multiple options can be listed in this attribute separated by at least a single whitespace character and/or a single comma.
 If the `skip` option is specified, matches to this rule will not fire a grammar event to pass on to listeners/delegates.
-A skipped match will still terminate matching of other rules of greater order as well as increment the current index of the input stream.
+A skipped match will still terminate scanning of other rules of greater order as well as increment the current index of the input stream.
 An example of this would be to skip all whitespace character matches but continue to advance forward in the input stream.
 If the `omit` option is specified, the rule will not be added to the queue of matchable rules, however, it can be referenced by other rules by `id`.
-An example of using this would be when several rules reuse a rule expression, but the rule expression by itself should not generate a grammar event upon matching.
+An example of using this would be when several rules reuse a rule expression, but the rule expression by itself should not generate a grammar event upon scanning.

 ### Grammar Rule Definition